2012 BMW 3-Series Performance

 Acceleration and Power

 The EPA rates each 2012 3-Series model’s fuel economy differently depending on the body style, engine and availability of all-wheel drive.
 The 328i sedan gets 24/36 mpg city/highway with an automatic transmission and 23/34 with a manual.
 Coupe and convertible fuel economy ranges from 17/24 to 19/28 mpg.
-Those who have driven the 2012 3-Series sedan say they love the new eight-speed automatic and the new turbo four.
+The 2012 3-Series sedan receives praise from critics, who love the new eight-speed automatic and the new turbo four.
 They say the combination is lively and powerful.

 - "Whatever the purists might believe, this engine is born to run with the eight-speed automatic.
 It's a lovely device and, in our test car, had the optional paddle shifters which is a tacit admission from BMW that the old model's push-pull paddle shift arrangement was, well, silly.
 This one runs the same one-up, one-down philosophy as M has been using for years, and it works intuitively." -- Inside Line (sedan)